Fault Tolerance by Construction: Fault Equivalence

 \subsection{Behaviour of Circuits under Noise}

-To showcase the differing behaviour of circuits under noise, consider the following two circuits both preparing the cat state on four qubits, which is defined, up to normalisation, as $\ket{0000} + \ket{1111}$:
+To showcase the differing behaviour of circuits under noise, consider the following two circuits, both preparing the cat state on four qubits, which is defined, up to normalisation, as $\ket{0000} + \ket{1111}$:

-On the left, we have an idealised, fault-free cat state preparation.
+The circuit on the right also prepares a cat state using the gates available on a quantum computer.
+The circuit on the right consists of an idealised, fault-free cat state preparation.
 The only allowed faults are Pauli flips on the data qubits.
-The circuit on the right also prepares a cat state but has many more fault locations.
+These two circuits behave differently under noise.
 Notably, certain faults in this circuit can propagate and generate two faults on the data qubits:

 A single fault event on the larger circuit can be as detrimental as two fault events on the idealised circuit.
 This is problematic.
 For example, consider a circuit that uses the idealised cat state preparation and has a distance of two, meaning all weight-one faults are detectable.
-If we replace the ideal preparation with the faulty implementation, a single fault can propagate and become a weight-two fault.
+If we replace the ideal preparation with this implementation, a single fault can propagate and become a weight-two fault.
 This fault may no longer be detectable, potentially reducing the circuit's distance to one.
 Thus, despite behaving the same in the noise-free setting, these two circuits are not equivalent in a noisy setting.